2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-07-What-is-Tmux.md

 __Horizontal Split__ (Control-b and ")
 ![tmux screenshot]({{ site.url }}/assets/tmux-04.jpg)

-3) Example: You can run something, detach, and it will continue running until it is complete.
+3) Example: You can run something, detach, and it will continue running until it is complete

 __Run Bash Script__
 ![tmux screenshot]({{ site.url }}/assets/tmux-05.jpg)